Reviewing changes is an important task and the Gerrit Web UI provides many functionalities to make the review process comfortable and efficient.

 Controls whether syntax highlighting should be enabled.

 The language for the syntax highlighting is automatically detected from the file extension.
-The language can also be set manually by selecting it from the

-Controls whether whitespace errors are highlighted.
+Controls whether trailing whitespace is highlighted.

 Controls whether tabs are highlighted.